-Spinal cord injury should be suspected in any child who has been in a motor vehicle crash, has fallen from a height ≥ 3 m, or has had a submersion injury.
+Spinal cord injury should be suspected in any child who has been in a motor vehicle crash, has fallen from a height ≥ 3 meters, or has had a submersion injury.

 Spinal cord injury without evidence of radiologic abnormality (SCIWORA) is suspected in children who have even transient symptoms of neurologic dysfunction or lancinating pains down the spine or extremities and a mechanism of injury compatible with spinal cord injury.
 SCIWORA is a common phenomenon originally described in the 1980s, when there was a lack of MRI scanners capable of detecting the causative radiologic abnormalities.
 The term SCIWORA is less commonly used currently because MRI scanners are more readily available in hospitals in the US and can identify the causative radiologic abnormalities.